-One of the most common questions we get from couples when making their travel plans is whether they should get a rental car or not.
-It’s an added expense, after all, and it’s good to know what other options are out there, especially if you're trying to have an affordable destination wedding.
+One of the most common questions we get from couples when making their travel plans is whether they should get a rental car.
+It’s an added expense, and it’s good to know what other options are out there, especially if you’re trying to have an affordable destination wedding.

 Everyone is different.
 Some people like to hang out at the hotel, while others like to get out and explore.
 While there’s never a one-size-fits-all answer, we like to provide as much information as possible to our couples and their guests.